ryankillian/pytorch-classic-transformer/README.md

 ## Dataset

 The model is trained on the [Opus Books dataset](https://huggingface.co/datasets/opus_books) from the HuggingFace repository.
-This dataset is a collection of translated books in various languages, suitable for machine translation tasks.

 ## Acknowledgements